 Deep down he knew his dad was right.

-The next week they had 6 full wagons full hay that needed to be loaded into the barn and a storm was on its way.
-They started loading the hay into the barn when 6 cars came into the driveway, it was his cousins and neighbours.
-They jumped out of the cars and helped them load the hay into the barn before the rain came.
+The next week they had 6 full wagons full hay which needed loaded into the barn. as a storm was on its way.
+They started loading the hay into the barn when 6 cars came into the driveway.
+His cousins and neighbours jumped out of the cars and rushed over to help load the hay into the barn.
 Once they were done he looked at his my dad and he just smiled, he knew our neighbours would be there when we needed them.

 This takes us to today’s topic.